 Installation approvals

 Installation approval is a generated view from WSUS groups and a number of third-party software allocated to them.
-These groups can be navigated by clicking on them.
+These groups can be navigated to by clicking on them.
 This will populate the Computer group settings.

 Optional install only works for Windows 7.
 A deployment of this kind will make a third-party software available but not required.